 Data Matching – Used to build unique identifiers within the data using uncommon data values within the database.
 The idea being that a “match” can be found by selecting several uncommon values to create a unique identifier, thus reducing duplicates and improving data accuracy.
 A typical example in healthcare is matching a patient record.
 This can be done by using the last 3 characters from each data value selected as an identifier to build a unique identifier, e.g. surname, NHS number, postcode – “TON7194ET”.

 Master Record – If your analytics system allows and has authorisation to you can define a “master record” – a database which you are confident has accurate values and use that to drive amendments to other data sources where there are duplicates and other invalid data values.

 Technologies that remove the manual aspect of these tasks are readily available today, including our own solution CXAIR.
 And whilst challenges are constantly arising in the form of complex data structures and varying data formats resulting from the explosion of big data, we are in a much better position to meet these challenges.
-Imperative to the success of any data quality initiative is to implement the right technology, the right people and to make sure data quality is not overlooked.
+Imperative to the success of any data quality initiative is to implement the right technology, the right people such as data stewards and to make sure data quality is not overlooked.

 If you are looking to become a data driven organisation it’s time to get serious about your data!